SFS-05/forgotten/README.md

 # forgotten
-This is my first project in get repository
+This is my first project in get repository.
+Syed Faizan Shah